Jordan-Walters-23/Jordan-Walters-23/README.md

 #### Hi I'm Jordan 😄
-I enjoy coding in Javascript, trying different libraries and frameworks such as React and Next.js.
-I've also benefited greatly from applying agile working practices to team and individual projects.
-I learnt this during my time at “School of Code” an intensive coding Bootcamp.
+I love coding and the creative solutions that can be solved with it, I am currently using Javascript and exploring various libraries and frameworks, like React and Next.js.
+I have experience applying agile working practices to both team and individual projects, which I learned during my time at an Intensive coding Bootcamp "School of Code".

 Alongside coding, I love designing and building in numerous mediums including electronics, clothing and mechanical assembly.